Wadsworth Public Library provides internet access to the public through library-owned computers and an open wireless network.

 While the Library makes all reasonable effort to ensure patron compliance with this policy, parents or legal guardians are ultimately responsible for a child's use of the Internet.
 Library staff is not responsible for monitoring or controlling a child's use of the Internet, except when that use is observed to violate this policy.
 At its discretion, the Library reserves the right to deny minors use of the Internet when unaccompanied by a parent or legal guardian.

 Library-owned computers are networked to a printer for the convenience of Library patrons.
-Patrons may print fifty (50) pages per day without cost.
-Patrons printing more than fifty (50) pages per day will be charged ten cents per page.
-It is the patron’s responsibility to insure that he/she is printing only the desired number of pages he/she wishes to print.
+Patrons are granted a daily allocation of $2.50.
+Black and white prints cost $0.05 each and color prints cost $0.50 each.
+Patrons printing in excess of the $2.50 daily allocation will be charged according to the above per page rates It is the patron’s responsibility to ensure that they are printing only the desired number of pages they wish to print.
 Mobile printing is also available to those wishing to print from a personal device.

 Patrons may not use any Library computer or wireless network to harass others or for illegal purposes that violate local, state, or federal laws.
 Illegal activity will be subject to the legal consequences available under the law.